mfractor/mfractor.github.io/docs/faq.md

 The latest version of MFractor always targets the current stable channel version of Xamarin Studio.
 Visual Studio for Mac support is under active development and is expected 1st of July 2017.

 ##Does MFractor support Visual Studio Windows?
 MFractor **does not** support Visual Studio Windows.
-This is on our roadmap for the future but we have no concrete timelinen when we would deliver this.
+This is on our roadmap for the future but we have no concrete timeline.
 A news announcement will be published when we commence work on MFractor for Visual Studio Windows.

-##How do I get started with MFractor?
+##How do I get started using MFractor?
 MFractor does a lot so it may take a little while to learn its ins and outs.
 If you'd like to learn how to best use it, you have a few options:

  * Get started by reading the [Xamarin.Forms Quickstart](xamarin-forms-quickstart.md) and [Xamarin.Android Quickstart](xamarin-android-quickstart.md); these are a quick overview of the most used features.
+ * Learn to use [code actions](code-actions.md); contextual actions that refactor xaml, generate c#, fix code issues or organise your views.
+These are the back-bone of MFractor!
  * Read the in-depth docs for both Xamarin.Forms and Xamarin.Android (see the menu to the left).
 Each article covers a feature in-depth and fully explains how to use it.
  * Drop into the [#mfractor Xamarin Slack sub-channel](https://xamarinchat.slack.com/archives/mfractor) and start chatting to me (Matthew Robbins).
 I'm happy to answer any questions you have.